Solidarity (Australia): Climate action

 Solidarity has been active in the climate change movement and groups such as the Sydney University Climate Action Collective.

-Solidarity is opposed to Labor's carbon tax plan.
-In a factsheet about the carbon tax package released in August, "The truth about the carbon tax", Solidarity argues "the carbon tax package will not cut emissions" and has "given Tony Abbott an enormous free kick" and that there is an "alternative approach taxing the polluters to fund government investment in renewable energy.".
+Solidarity was opposed to Labor's carbon tax plan.
+In a factsheet about the carbon tax package released in August 2011, "The truth about the carbon tax", Solidarity argues "the carbon tax package will not cut emissions" and has "given Tony Abbott an enormous free kick" and that there is an "alternative approach taxing the polluters to fund government investment in renewable energy.".

 Solidarity has come under some criticism for its arguments against the carbon tax, and their argument that production, rather than lifestyle change, should be the focus of the movement.
 They initiated and signed a letter in response to comments by Australian Labor Party Member of Parliament Kelvin Thomson that population was responsible for climate change, arguing that "the planning and environmental disasters of our cities are due to government neglect, not population."

 They have critiqued the Climate Camp protests' focus on coal exports and the model of consensus decision-making used at the camps.

 Politics

 International socialism

 Solidarity is part of the international socialist tradition and the International Socialist Tendency.
-The tendency originated with the ideas of Tony Cliff, who split from orthodox Trotskyism by developing a state capitalist critique of the Soviet union.
+The tendency originated with the ideas of Tony Cliff, who split from orthodox Trotskyism by developing a state capitalist critique of the Soviet Union.
 Cliff also developed an analysis of the post war boom called the permanent arms economy and the theory of deflected permanent revolution which took some issue with Trotsky's theory of permanent revolution in relation the revolutions in China in 1949 and Cuba in 1959, which Cliff argued were not socialist revolutions.
 Cliff formed what was to become the British Socialist Workers Party and similar organisations spread throughout the world.